rossant/collatepdf/README.md

 # collatepdf

-A Python script to **collate multiple PDFs into a single PDF**, with:
+A simple Python script to **collate multiple PDFs into a single PDF**, with:

-* automatic TOC generation
+* automatic TOC generation with global page numbering
-* automatic page resizing
+* automatic page resizing to ensure all pages in the collated PDF have the same dimensions
-* overlay bar incrustation on each page with the current file name and global page number
+* add an overlay bar on each page with the current file name and global page number

 **Note:** this is a quick-and-dirty, alpha-quality script I wrote for my own needs.
 Use at your own risks.
 Please feel free to improve it if you find it useful.